Pratham-gupta610/LostAndFind/docs/prd.md

   - Never allow one user to delete chats or items for another user
   - Only message senders can edit or delete their own messages
 - **Validation**: Validate user permissions before allowing any conclusion, deletion, or message action
-- **Audit Trail**: Log all conclusions, deletions, message edits, and state changes for security and dispute resolution
+- **Audit Trail**: Log all conclusions, deletions, message edits, status changes, and state transitions for security and dispute resolution
 - **Rollback Prevention**: Once conclusion is made, it cannot be undone (permanent action)
 - **Real-Time Security**: Ensure real-time updates respect Row Level Security policies
+- **Status Integrity**: Ensure message status transitions are one-way and cannot be reversed

 ### 2.15 Gemini API Integration Configuration